meshpro/optimesh/README.md

 Centroidal Voronoi tessellation smoothing, realized by [Lloyd's algorithm](https://en.wikipedia.org/wiki/Lloyd%27s_algorithm) adapted for triangular meshes.
-If the topological neighhbors of any node are also the geometrically closest nodes, this is exactly Lloyd's algorithm.
+If the topological neighbors of any node are also the geometrically closest nodes, this is exactly Lloyd's algorithm.
 That is fulfilled in many practical cases, but the algorithm can break down if it is not.